ioccc-src/winner/1990/baruch/README.md

 This program reads an integer between 4 and 99 from the `stdin`.

-NOTE: The original program did not have a newline at the end of the file.
+**NOTE**: The original program did not have a newline at the end of the file.
 We added a final newline to the file to make unpacking easy.